hyosung11/Launch-School/Courses/journal.md

 10:32 I finished the first draft of my glossary.
 Yes!
 Ready to take a break and go to the gym now.

 14:37 After SPOT Study Session with Iuliu.
 He was kind of all over the place.

+## 20211005 화요일

+09:14 I took three days off from Launch School and now I'm back.
+I see that Elaine passed the JS109 Written Assessment.
+I scheduled to take it a week from today.
+Get on my horse and ride.
+Louis decided to leave our soccer meetup group.
+That's the drama in my life right now.
+I haven't talked to Omar about it.
+I was so tired yesterday.
+I feel a little better today.
+It seems that people are dropping out of of Jersey United.
+Louis said he would play with us if we need him.
+Okay.
+I sat and meditated this morning.
+I wonder how I would actually do on the written assessment if I took it right now.
+Focus time now.

+09:17 Daily Scrum Questions

+1. What did you do yesterday?
+   * Nothing for the past three days.

+2. What will you do today?
+   * [x] 1.
+Print out and review glossary
+   * [ ] 2.
+Review small problems and annotate the discussion section
+   * [ ] 3.
+Read *The Programmer's Brain* chapter 5: Reaching a deeper understanding of code

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Referee this afternoon.

+09:44 I need to know my stuff so I can stay relaxed and handle the time pressure to answer twenty questions in 180 minutes.

+11:12 Weird situation with Omar and Louis.
+I talked to Omar today and got his side of the story.
+I'm focusing on answer template format this morning.
+Ready to go to the gym now.

+14:15 On the phone with Louis and was on the phone with Omar earlier.

+15:30 I didn't get much studying done today.
+I have to leave to referee now.